 Stick baby wipes immediately into your diaper bag.
 Be sure you have plenty.
 Little bottoms can make surprisingly big messes.

-Most diaper bags come equipped with foldaway changing pads, but if not, you'll want to add one to your bag -- it will come in handy when you need to change your baby's diaper in a place that you'd rather not put him down without one.
+Most diaper bags come equipped with foldaway changing pads, but if not, you'll want to add one to your bag -- it will come in handy when you need to change your baby's diaper in a place that you'd rather not put him down.

 You'll go for weeks or maybe months wondering why you have those extra clothes in the diaper bag.
 Don't be tempted to remove them.
 A day will come when you need to clean up a mess worthy of a sanitation crew, and you'll be glad you have them.
 Pack a shirt, pants, undershirt, and socks.